Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Benchmark Principles

 \subsubsection{The Paradox of Average Scores}

-\textbf{Setup.} We conduct a cross-difficulty analysis by training five specialist models ($M_{L_i}$), each fine-tuned on a single difficulty partition of the MATH dataset ($\mathcal{D}_{\text{train}}^{L_i}$, see Appendix~\ref{app:difficulty_annotation} for the partition protocol).
-Each specialist is then evaluated on all five partitions, where a model's performance on its own training data serves as an oracle's performance benchmark against which its true generalization to unseen partitions is measured.
+\textbf{Setup.} We conduct a cross-difficulty analysis by training five specialist models ($M_{L_i}$), each fine-tuned on a single difficulty partition of our constructed \textbf{MATH dataset} ($\mathcal{D}_{\text{train}}^{L_i}$, see Appendix~\ref{app:difficulty_annotation} for the partition protocol).
+Each specialist is then evaluated on all five training sets partitions, where a model's performance on its own training data serves as an oracle's performance benchmark against which its true generalization to unseen partitions is measured.

-We observe that RL models trained on different difficulty levels exhibit markedly different degrees of generalization: models trained on harder levels transfer well to easier ones, while those trained on easier levels struggle to generalize to harder tasks, as shown in Figure \ref{fig:cross-difficulty}.
-Figure \ref{fig:final_comparison}(a) further demonstrates this asymmetry, where specialists trained on easier levels perform poorly on more difficult data.
-However, when evaluation follows the original benchmark protocol—computing a single average score over the entire difficulty-mixed test set (the standard “unseen-ness” setting)—these models achieve nearly identical aggregate results, as shown in Figure \ref{fig:final_comparison}(b).
-This illustrates that difficulty-agnostic averaging masks meaningful differences in generalization and creates the misleading impression that these models are equally capable.
-In contrast, difficulty-aware evaluation, as in Figure \ref{fig:final_comparison}(a), clearly separates models by their true generalization ability. \paragraph{Finding 2: A difficulty-aware train–test split provides an effective setting for evaluating generalization.} Our cross-difficulty evaluation empirically confirms the failure mode concealed by average score and reveals that difficulty-aware partition could be a more effective paradigm for generalization evaluation.
-This is evidenced by two key findings: \begin{itemize}[noitemsep,topsep=1pt,leftmargin=*] \item \textbf{The Masking Effect is Confirmed:} In stark contrast, Figure~\ref{fig:final_comparison}(b) shows that these profound, growing differences in capability are completely masked by the final average scores.
-Paradoxically, the average scores for all specialist models remain nearly identical.
+We observe that RL models exhibit asymmetric generalization: models trained on harder levels transfer well to easier ones, while those trained on easier levels struggle to generalize to harder tasks (Figure~\ref{fig:cross-difficulty}).
+Yet, when computing a single average score—mirroring the ''vanishing generalization gap''—these models achieve nearly identical results (Figure~\ref{fig:final_comparison}(b)).
+This indicates that the OPG did not truly vanish; instead, it was concealed by difficulty-agnostic averaging.
+Thus, standard averaging masks meaningful differences, creating a misleading impression of equal capability that only stratified evaluation can reveal. \paragraph{Finding 2: A difficulty-aware train--test split is an effective setting for evaluating generalization.} Our cross-difficulty evaluation confirms failure modes concealed by average scores, suggesting that difficulty-aware partitioning is a superior paradigm for evaluation.
+More importantly, it reveals differences in transfer behavior that are invisible under standard aggregate metrics.
+This is supported by two key findings: \begin{itemize}[noitemsep,topsep=1pt,leftmargin=*] \item \textbf{Masking Effect Confirmed:} Figure~\ref{fig:final_comparison}(b) reveals that significant capability variations are completely masked by final average scores.
+Although the specialist models differ substantially in their cross-difficulty behavior, the final average scores across them remain nearly identical.